-Walmart used our proprietary sensors to track device movement in many of their brick-and-mortars.
+Walmart was an early adopter of our proprietary sensors to track device movement in several of their stores.

-Walmart approached us to use our proprietary decvice tracking hardware to monitor customers in their stores.
-This was a new product for us, so we started to collect the data and visualize it iternally.
+Walmart approached us to use our proprietary device tracking hardware to monitor customers in their stores.
+This was a new product for us, so we started to collect the data and visualize it internally.

-While the hardware team collected data, the UX team started putting together data visualizations to show the Walmart exectuive team.
-Luckily for us they were open to iterative design sessions.
+While the hardware team collected data, the UX team started putting together data visualizations to show Walmart's executive team.
+Luckily for our team, they were open to iterative design sessions.
 This allowed us to test and validate before leveraging our engineers to build a dashboard.

-Using Sketch and Tableau to create quick data visualizations we were able to curate a set of data visualizations that delivered meaningful insights to the Walmart executive team.
+Using design tools and Tableau to create quick data visualizations we were able to curate a set of data visualizations that delivered meaningful insights to the Walmart executive team.

 During the process we were able to create a pattern library and high resolution prototypes to start a full development lifecycle for a dashboard as a deliverable to the Walmart executive team.Back to top